Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Corgis generally have an agreeable temperament and are known to get along well with other dogs.
-However, early socialization is key to ensuring a smooth and successful relationship.
+However, early socialization is key to ensuring smooth and successful relationships.

-Introducing your Corgi to other dogs in controlled settings, such as puppy classes or dog-friendly parks, will help them learn proper canine manners and build confidence in their interactions with other canines.
-Furthermore, positive reinforcement training for basic commands such as “sit,” “stay,” and “come” can help teach your Corgi appropriate behaviors around other dogs.
+Introducing your Corgi to other dogs in controlled settings, such as puppy classes or dog-friendly parks, will help them learn proper manners and build confidence in their interactions with other canines.
+Furthermore, positive reinforcement training for basic commands, such as “sit,” “stay,” and “come,” can help teach your Corgi appropriate behaviors around other dogs.

 Here’s an in-depth overview of how Corgis interact with other dogs.